-Indicator Level CI Code Indicator Name Unit of Measure Indicator Classifi- Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of Compact ERR Linked Justification and Assumptions for Targets Notes Level Code Weasure cation 2017 2018 2019 2020 2021 Target Linked Assumptions for Targets Process P-4.1 Value disbursed of power infrastructure construction contracts Percentage Level 0 (2016) TBD TBD TBD TBD 100 100 No The targets will be determined based on works contract payment schedule Process P-4 Percent disbursed of power infrastructure construction contracts Percentage Level 0 (2016) TBD TBD TBD TBD 100 100 No The targets will be determined based on works contract payment schedule Process P-5 Temporary employment generated in power infrastructure projects Number Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Process P-5 Temporary employment generated in power infrastructure projects (Male) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Female) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Skilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Semi- skilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No
+Indicator Level CI Code Indicator Name Unit of Measure Indicator Classifi- Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of Compact ERR Linked Justification and Assumptions for Targets Notes Level Code Measure cation 2017 2018 2019 2020 2021 Target Linkeu Assumptions for Targets Process P-4 Percent disbursed of power infrastructure construction contracts Percentage Level 0 (2016) TBD TBD TBD TBD 100 100 No The targets will be determined based on works contract payment schedule Process P-5 Temporary employment generated in power infrastructure projects Number Cumulative 0 (2016) TBD TBD TBD TBD TBD TBD No Process P-5 Temporary employment generated in power infrastructure projects (Male) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Female) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Skilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Semi- skilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Unskilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No

-Indicator CI Indicator Name Unit of Indicator Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of ERR Justification and Notes Level Code Measure Classifi- cation 2017 2018 2019 2020 2021 Compact Target Linked Assumptions for Targets Process P-5 Temporary employment generated in power infrastructure projects (Unskilled) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Ghanaian) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Non- Ghanaian) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process Contract signed with ECG PSP Provider Date Date 31- Jul-17 31- Jul-17 No Date for commencement of PSP a key milestone for second disbursement NED CO FINANCL AL AND OP ERATIONAI L TURNAR OUND PROJE СТ I Outcome P-19 Distribution system losses: Percentage Level 23.1% (2015) TBD TBD TBD TBD TBD TBD No Target setting awaiting project re-design Outcome P-19 Distribution system losses (Tamale Station) Percentage Level 29.7% (2015) TBD TBD TBD TBD TBD TBD No Target setting awaiting project re-design Outcome Technical losses Percentage Level 12.1% (2015) TBD TBD TBD TBD TBD TBD No Target setting awaiting project re-design Outcome Technical losses (Tamale Station) Percentage Level 15.6% (2015) TBD TBD TBD TBD TBD TBD No Target setting awaiting project re-design Outcome P-20 Commercial losses Percentage Level 11.0% (2015) TBD TBD TBD TBD TBD TBD No Target setting awaiting project re-design
+Indicator Level CI Code Indicator Name Unit of Measure Indicator Classifi- Baseline Year 1 Year 2 Year 3 Year 4 Year 5 End of Compact ERR Linked Justification and Assumptions for Targets Notes cation 2017 2018 2019 2020 2021 Target Process P-5 Temporary employment generated in power infrastructure projects (Ghanaian) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process P-5 Temporary employment generated in power infrastructure projects (Non- Ghanaian) Number Cumulative 0 (2016) N/A N/A N/A N/A N/A N/A No Process Contract signed with ECG PSP Provider Date Date 31- Jul-17 31- Jul-17 No Date for commencement of PSP a key milestone for second disbursement NEDC O FINANC IAL ANI OPER A ATIONAL TURN AROUN D PROJE СТ · Outcome P-19 Distribution system losses: Percentage Level 25.2 (2016) N/A TBD TBD TBD 23.2 23.2 No The Year 5 / End of Compact Target has been changed from TBD to 23.2 %.
+The Year 5 Target is a 7.83 % reduction over the Baseline figure of 25.2%.
+This reduction is based on what was in the Investment Memo (which had Baseline and Year 5 figures of 23.0% and 21.2 % respectively).
+The interim targets will be set following the successful resolution of NEDCo Staff Agitation Outcome P-19 Distribution system losses ( Tamale Station ) Percentage Level 35.1 (2016) N/A TBD TBD TBD 33.1 33.1 No The Year 5 / End of Compact Target has been changed from TBD to the 2021 result of 33.1%.
+The revised Target is based on 5.6% reduction on the revised Baseline (of 35.1%, for 2016).
+This rate of reduction is based on the NEDCo Final Feasibility Study Report (FSR) rather than the Investment Memo The interim targets is pending the successful resolution of NEDCo Staff Agitation